adeheka/rockrt.css/README.md

 ## Why Rockrt?

-Rockrt is a minimal framework for a fast, responsive and clean design and UI, Designed for a better perfomance and productivity with light weight properties to bring out your code in a clean UI.
+Rockrt is a minimal library for a fast, responsive and clean design and UI, Designed for a better perfomance and productivity with light weight properties to bring out your code in a clean UI.
 Enjoy and don't forget to share with devs!

 ## Download